Effects of Salt on Kidney Health

-The effects of a diet that’s high in salt begin to be seen around the age of 40 when many people begin to suffer from high blood pressure, high cholesterol, high body fat, changes in the metabolism, and more.
-These can all be symptoms of kidney problems caused by the excessive consumption of salt and not enough water.
+The effects of a diet that’s high in salt begin to be seen around the age of 40 when many people start to suffer from high blood pressure, high cholesterol, high body fat, changes in the metabolism, and more.
+Some of these can be symptoms of kidney problems caused by the excessive consumption of salt and insufficient intake of water.

-- You begin to suffer from fluid retention, and the toxins further inflame your tissues.
+- You begin to suffer from fluid retention, and the toxins further inflame your tissue.
 The more visible signs of a kidney problem or toxins in the bloodstream are obvious: